INDLANDER - best and free sharing about basic travel information going to Indonesia

-For shared, for long distance buddy & fams.
+For shared, for long distance buddy & fams or anyone need :)

-Indonesia has two seasons: the dry season (April-September) and the rainy season (October-March).
+Indonesia has two seasons: the dry season (April-September) and the rainy season (October-March), may vary depending on location.
 Vacation times are often tailored to the seasons to get the best experience.

 Click [**Here] for local events information.